lelouchsola/ChenGe/_pages/research.md

 ## Projects

-- Key technologies and applications of network-load-storage interaction of virtual power station in smart city (2022-2024), Supported by Science and Technology Development Fund, Macao, China,  Hogncai Zhang (PI) and Hongxun Hui (Co-PI), MOP 1,100,000.
+- Key technologies and applications of network-load-storage interaction of virtual power station in smart city (2022-2024), *Supported by Science and Technology Development Fund, Macao, China*, Hogncai Zhang (PI) and Hongxun Hui (Co-PI).
 - Regulation Technologies of Large-scale Demand-side Resources in Urban Power Systems Considering High-penetration Renewable Energies (Jan.
 2022 - Dec.
-2023),  Supported by Key Laboratory of Modern Power System Simulation and Control & Renewable Energy Technology, Ministry of Education (Northeast Electric Power University) , Principal Investigator.
+2023),  *Supported by Key Laboratory of Modern Power System Simulation and Control & Renewable Energy Technology, Ministry of Education (Northeast Electric Power University)* (No. MPSS2022-10), Principal Investigator.
 - Friendly Interactive Smart Grid Between Supply- and Demand-Sides (Jul.
 2016 – Jun.
 2020), *Supported by Ministry of Science and Technology of China* (No. 2016YFB0901100).
 - Cooperative Control of Flexible Loads in Power Systems with High Penetration of Renewable Energies (Sep.
 2018 – Sep.
 2019), *Supported by Zhejiang University, Academic Rising Star Program* (No. 2018025), Principal Investigator.
 - Reliability Analysis and Optimization of Smart Grid Considering the Coordinated Operation of Flexible Resources and Wind Power (Jan.
 2016 – Dec.
 2019), *Supported by National Natural Science Foundation of China* (No. 51577167).